-Over 16 million Americans suffer from chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis.1 COPD makes it hard to breathe, and can also cause wheezing, coughing, and chest tightness.
-When COPD flares up, it can be quite scary, causing breathing to become extremely difficult.
-While medications can help with COPD, they do not always effectively control these flare-ups.2,3
+Over 16 million Americans suffer from chronic obstructive pulmonary disease, or COPD.
+1 COPD makes it hard to breathe, and can also cause wheezing, coughing, and chest tightness.
+When COPD flares up, it can be quite scary, and your breathing can become extremely difficult.
+While medications can help, they do not always effectively control these flare-ups.2,3

 If you have COPD and still experience flare-ups despite your medications, you may qualify for the AIRFLOW-3 Clinical Trial.
-The trial is evaluating Targeted Lung Denervation, a new investigational treatment which may potentially reduce the risk of COPD flare-ups through a one-time, non-surgical, outpatient procedure.
+The trial is evaluating Targeted Lung Denervation, a one-hour, investigational treatment that targets problems in the airways and may reduce the risk of future flare-ups.

 What is Targeted Lung Denervation (TLD)?

-People with COPD have overactive nerves in their airways, which contribute to symptoms and flare-ups that can be mild, moderate or severe.
+People with COPD have overactive nerves in their airways.
+This can lead to symptoms and flare-ups that can range from mild, moderate or severe.
 COPD flare-ups can further damage your lungs, making it difficult to recover to your ‘normal’ symptom levels.
 While medications can help with COPD, they do not always control these flare-ups.2,3

-The Nuvaira System and TLD procedure is currently being offered at select US study centers through the AIRFLOW-3 Clinical Trial.
+The dNerva Lung Denervation System and TLD procedure is currently being offered at select US study centers through the AIRFLOW-3 Clinical Trial.

 If you qualify and choose to join the study, you will receive: